damieng/jekyll-blog-comments/README.md

 ```

+### Optional post-author highlighting

-You should also make sure you have an author block for each post author so it can match when an author responds to his own post with additional styling;
+You need to make sure you have an author block for each post author so it can match when an author responds to his own post with additional styling;

 ```yml
 authors: